movementlabsxyz/MIP/MIP/mip-draft-FFS/README.md

 The objective of FFS is to confirm that transactions are processed correctly.
 It does not relate to the ordering of transactions.

-At an abstract level, the blockchain increases by a new L2-block in each (L2) round, and this L2-block is the successor of the L2-block in the previous round, the _predecessor_.
+At an abstract level, the L2-blockchain increases by a new block in each (L2) round, and this block is the successor of the block in the previous round, the _predecessor_.
 Initially, there is a _genesis_ block with no predecessor.

 **Sequencer-Batch**.
 Each round corresponds to the processing of a _sequencer-batch_ of transactions which is proposed by the _sequencer_ (can be centralised, decentralised, shared).

 **L2-Block**.
+Since we generally mean L2-blocks we will ommit the "L2-" prefix, i.e. by _block_ we mean L2-block.
 A node with execution capability is then in charge of validating the transactions in the sequencer-batch and calculate the new state.
 Since the sequencer-batch is given by the sequencer, the new state and the state roots for a block are deterministic.
 For a sequencer-batch $b$ the state is $S_b$ and the state root is $H(S_b)$.
 From the sequencer-batch $b$ and the state $S_b$ the block $B$ is computed (which contains the information of the sequencer-batch and the state root).

 **Local validation**.
 Since the block is deterministically calculated we say a block (and the associated new state) is _validated locally_ once the execution engine calculates it from the sequencer-batch.

-**L2-Confirmation**.
+**L2-confirmation / L2-finality**.
 FFS aims to _confirm_ the validity of each produced block, in each round.
 The validity judgement to be made is:
 > [!NOTE]
 > Given a block $B$ (predecessor), a sequencer-batch of transactions $txs$ and a successor block $B'$, is $B'$ the^[the MoveVM is deterministic and there can be only valid successor.] _correct_ successor of $B$ after executing the sequence of transactions $txs$?